 When , in the 1960s, the networks began to feel heat for their systematic exclusion of conservative viewpoints, they responded by inventing a new species: the ostensibly well-credentialed individual who, representing the conservative case, would make sometimes elaborate but ultimately ineffectual arguments, and, in the end, always cave in on matters of substance.

-Victor Davis Hanson seems to have been awarded this role in that section of the Republican-Lackey MSM that pretends to be "Conservative".
-A good example is his recent essay "Guest worker wilderness," The Washington Times, August 13 2005.
+Victor Davis Hanson seems to have been awarded this role in that section of the Republican-Lackey MSM that pretends to be "Conservative"

 we are back to the one solution of measured and legal immigration that we all know will work but apparently dread: